ActionDojo/actions-demo-walkthrough/content/workflows/linter.md

     - `github/super-linter@v2`: This step runs the Super Linter action, which lints your code using a variety of different linters.
 The `with` block specifies that we want to enable all of the available linters.

     The `- uses` keyword is followed by the name of the action being used and its version(specified using the @ symbol).
 In this case, an action is being run from the GitHub Actions Marketplace.
 You can also run actions that you've defined within your repository, or in other repositories in your organization/enterprise.

-    The `with` block specifies any additional options or configurations for the action.
-In this case, the args option is being used to specify that all of the available linters should be enabled.

 5. Here's the whole workflow file: